chipmuenk/modular_synths/teensy/teensy.md

 Select the board under `Tools -> Ports -> [teensy ports]` before uploading.

 In Audacity, select "Teensy Audio" for input and output.
-Then, you can use a stereo track with a recording or a generated signal as a source and another stereo track for recording the signal that has been processed by the Teensy.
+Then, you can use a stereo track with a recording or a generated signal as a source and another empty stereo track for recording the signal that has been processed by the Teensy.

 See also:

 - [Notes and Volts, "Teensy as a USB audio interface"](https://youtu.be/om9yePUsYps)
 - [PJRC, "Teensy 4.0 Development Board"](https://www.pjrc.com/store/teensy40.html) (-> "USB Device")

+## Teensy Audio Tutorial Kit by Paul Stoffregen and Alysia Dynamik

+This [workshop](https://www.pjrc.com/store/audio_tutorial_kit.html) by the creator of the Audio Library himself gives a walkthrough through the whole process of creating audio applications with the Teensy with a detailled treatment of FFT - highly recommended!

+The page contains [PDF](https://www.pjrc.com/store/workshop_t4.pdf) and [video tutorial](https://youtu.be/wqt55OAabVs) by Paul Stoffregen as well as actual unrehearsed workshop videos, showing also what can go wrong.

 ## CCRMA Course "Physical Interaction Design for Music" (Spring 2021)
 by Romain Michon and Douglas McCausland